By law, you are required to have a Mississippi attorney prepare or oversee the preparation of the deed.

 With the current Mississippi Real Estate Commission the seller typically pays for the termite inspection and real estate professional fees.
 On the other hand, it’s typically the buyer that will pay for the closing, the title search, and title insurance.

-How Long Generally Is It Going To Take To Close On A Property In Mississippi?
+How Long Does It Take To Close A Property In Mississippi?

 The length of time it takes to close on a Mississippi property depends on whether or not the buyer is borrowing money to purchase the property.

 A cash closing in Mississippi is about 14 days on average.
 Sometimes it’s sooner.
 A cash closing is contingent upon whether the title is valid.
 Sometimes a cash closing can take as little as 5 days.

 However, if there’s a lender involved it’s about a 20 to 30 day process due to the amount of back-and-forth involved.
 When a real estate contract is signed, there’s typically a delay before the lender contacts the closing attorney to request a title opinion or title commitment.
 Then it takes the attorney’s office on average about a week to get the title commitment prepared and provide all of the documents to the lender.